Texas Administrative Code

 Subchapter B - EMERGENCY MEDICAL SERVICES PROVIDER LICENSES

-(a) Purpose: Acquiring, issuing, and maintaining an EMS Providers License.
+(a) Purpose: Acquiring, issuing, and maintaining an EMS provider license.

-(1) An applicant for an initial EMS provider license shall submit a completed application to the department on the required official forms, following the department's written process.
+(1) An applicant for an initial EMS provider license must submit a completed application to the department on the required official forms, following the department's written process.

-(2) The nonrefundable application fee of $500 per provider plus $180 for each EMS vehicle to be operated under the license shall accompany the application.
+(2) The nonrefundable application fee of $500 per provider plus $180 for each EMS vehicle to be operated under the license must accompany the application.

-(3) The department will process the EMS provider license application as per § 157.3 of this title (relating to Processing EMS Provider Licenses and Applications for EMS Personnel Certification and Licensure).
+(3) The department will process the EMS provider license application as per § 157.3 of this chapter (relating to Processing EMS Provider Licenses and Applications for EMS Personnel Certification and Licensure).

-(5) A fixed-wing or rotor-wing air ambulance provider, appropriately licensed by the state governments of New Mexico, Oklahoma, Arkansas, Kansas, Colorado or Louisiana may apply for a reciprocal issuance of a provider license, and the application would not require staffing by Texas EMS certified or licensed personnel.
-A nonrefundable administrative fee of $500 per provider in addition to a nonrefundable fee of $180 for each EMS aircraft to be operated in Texas under the reciprocal license shall accompany the application.
+(5) A fixed-wing or rotor-wing air ambulance provider, appropriately licensed by the state governments of New Mexico, Oklahoma, Arkansas, Kansas, Colorado, or Louisiana, may apply for a reciprocal provider license.
+The application does not require staffing by Texas EMS certified or licensed personnel.
+A nonrefundable administrative fee of $500 per provider in addition to a nonrefundable fee of $180 for each EMS aircraft to be operated in Texas under the reciprocal license must accompany the application.

-(6) An applicant for an EMS provider license that provides emergency prehospital care is exempt from payment of department licensing and authorization fees if the firm is staffed with at least 75% volunteer personnel, has no more than five full-time staff or equivalent, and the firm is recognized as a §501(c)(3) nonprofit corporation by the Internal Revenue Service.
-An EMS provider who compensates a physician to provide medical supervision may be exempt from the payment of department licensing and authorization fees if all other requirements for fee exemption are met.
+(6) An applicant for an EMS provider license that provides emergency prehospital care is exempt from paying department licensing and authorization fees if the provider is staffed with at least 75 percent volunteer personnel, has no more than five full-time staff or equivalent, and is recognized as a §501(c)(3) nonprofit corporation by the Internal Revenue Service.
+An EMS provider who compensates a physician to provide medical supervision will be exempt from paying department licensing and authorization fees if all other requirements for fee exemption are met.

-(7) Required documents that shall accompany a license application.
+(7) Required documents that must accompany a license application.

 (A) Document verifying volunteer status, if applicable.